 Current Pediatric Practice

 Whenever someone other than the LAR accompanies the child for medical care, it affords an opportunity to assess the relationship between the child and the caregiver, but it precludes face-to-face contact between the pediatrician and the LAR.
-If it has been anticipated that a caregiver other than an LAR may bring the child to pediatric visits, arrangements should be made for the LAR to provide a written consent by proxy.
-In general, these documents specify the name of the LAR, the name of the person to whom the LAR’s legal authority to consent to the child’s medical care has been delegated, and the relationship of that person to the child.
-Such documentation may need to delineate the extent of the surrogate’s authorization (ie, the circumstances, the kinds of medical services, or the specified time period for which the surrogate may provide consent for medical care).
-State law related to consent by proxy should be reviewed.
-Signatures may be required, and state law may require that the signatures be notarized.27,42 State law may also dictate the specific time period for which a written consent by proxy is valid.27,34
+If it has been anticipated that a caregiver other than an LAR may bring the child to pediatric visits, arrangements should be made for the LAR to provide a written consent for consent by proxy.
+In general, these documents specify the name of the LAR, the name of the person to whom the LAR's legal authority to consent to the child's medical care has been delegated, and the relationship of that person to the child.
+Such documentation may need to delineate the extent of the surrogate's authorization (ie, the circumstances, the kinds of medical services, or the specified time period for which the surrogate may provide consent for medical care).
+State law related to consent by proxy should always be reviewed.
+Signatures may be required, and state law may require that the signatures be notarized.26,41 State law may also dictate the specific time period for which a written consent by proxy is valid.26,33

-If the pediatrician is uncomfortable with consent-by-proxy arrangements, it needs to be communicated with the LAR as soon as possible.
+If the pediatrician is uncomfortable with consent-by-proxy arrangements, it needs to be communicated with parents as soon as possible.
 The topic could be broached during early discussions of child care arrangements at prenatal or newborn visits or addressed during medical encounters before the parent returns to employment outside the home.
-If parents are the caregivers, the pediatrician can explain the importance of the “therapeutic alliance”44 between the pediatrician, parents, and patient and emphasize why it is preferable for at least 1 parent to be present during nonurgent visits.
-Offering extended office hours (evenings or weekends) is another way pediatricians have made it possible for working parents to attend their children’s medical appointments.
+If parents are the caregivers, the pediatrician can explain the importance of the “therapeutic alliance”43 between the pediatrician, parents, and patient and emphasize why it is preferable for at least 1 parent to be present during nonurgent visits.
+Offering extended office hours (evenings or weekends) is another way pediatricians have made it possible for working parents to attend their children's medical appointments.